 This is completely natural for babies and young toddlers.
 The idea of “parallel play” describes how babies and toddlers play near each other but, except for when they occasionally tussle over a toy they both want, don’t pay too much attention to each other.
 This period of parallel play can last for a while.
-So when will Baby start to make his first baby-aged friends?
+So when will Baby start to make their first baby-aged friends?
 You’ve probably got around another year until then, or at the very least, a few months.

 This may be important to remember, because Baby’s first birthday is coming up fast.
 There’s no reason your family has to go for a traditional party, although if you would enjoy one, and you think Baby might, too, there’s also no reason not to.